 The court decided that the answer was yes, rejecting the Holmes’ arguments.

-- One of the Holmes’ main claims was that since the act did not allow them to collect compensation for their own damages through NVICP, it didn’t intend to deprive them from suing in the states courts.
+First, one of the Holmes’ main claims was that since the act did not allow them to collect compensation for their own damages through NVICP, it didn’t intend to deprive them of suing in the state’s courts.
 The court rejected that based on four arguments:

 - The act was clearly designed to apply broadly to any harm caused by vaccine product defects: Congress clearly intended to remove regulating large parts of vaccine safety from the state, and take command of it.

 - Allowing the plaintiff to sue for their own damages will undermine the liability protections the act provides and hence the goal of protecting the vaccine supply.
 To allow these protections to work, preventing disease and protecting adults and children alike, preemption can’t be limited to the child’s own injuries.